-Project Name ID FFY 2019 Total Funding FFY 2019 Work Progress and Products FFY 2020 PL Funding FFY 2020 §5303 Funding FFY 2020 Total Funding 3C Planning and Oth er Certificat tion Requirement 5 LRTP 8120 \$362,290 Developed the final Needs Assessment for Destination 2040.
-Reviewed and revised the MPO's vision, goals, and objectives Performed analyses to provide input into the recommended list of projects and programs for the final LRTP, Destination 2040 Developed the Universe of Projects and Programs lists and evaluated the projects using the MPO's evaluation criteria Conducted outreach to gather public input to inform MPO decision making Finalized the Destination 2040 LRTP \$231,650 \$99,270 \$330,920 • ((• (a • (r •) TIP 8220 \$244,190 Developed the FFYs 2020-24 TIP Administered amendments to the FFYs 2019-23 TIP Conducted outreach to municipalities, TIP contacts, and subregions about TIP development and specific TIP projects, both funded and being considered for funding Coordinated with MassDOT district offices, the Office of Transportation Planning, and MPO members on TIP projects, TIP amendments, and the TIP process Developed an updated/reorganized internal TIP project database Developed an initial version of a public-facing TIP project web application \$183,870 \$78,790 \$262,660 Activ suppo TIP.
-F • F • F • F F C • F tivities generally remain the same year to year, with staff oporting the MPO in developing its five-year (FFY 2021-25) ?
-FFY 2020 work will also focus on:
+Project Name ID FFY 2019 Total Funding FFY 2019 Work Progress and Products FFY 2020 PL Funding FFY 2020 §5303 Funding FFY 2020 Total Funding FFY 2020 Planned Work Progress and Products 3C Planning and Othe 3C Planning and Other Certification Requirements LRTP 8120 \$362,290 Developed the final Needs Assessment for Destination 2040.
+Reviewed and revised the MPO's vision, goals, and objectives Performed analyses to provide input into the recommended list of projects and programs for the final LRTP, Destination 2040 Developed the Universe of Projects and Programs lists and evaluated the projects using the MPO's evaluation criteria Conducted outreach to gather public input to inform MPO decision making Finalized the Destination 2040 LRTP \$231,650 \$99,270 \$330,920 Continue to update Needs Assessment Continue to expand the MPO's scenario planning capabilities using the regional travel demand model set and other tools Conduct outreach activities related to transportation needs and scenarios in the Boston region Administer amendments as necessary TIP 8220 \$244,190 Developed the FFYs 2020-24 TIP Administered amendments to the FFYs 2019-23 TIP Conducted outreach to municipalities, TIP contacts, and subregions about TIP development and specific TIP projects, both funded and being considered for funding Coordinated with MassDOT district offices, the Office of Transportation Planning, and MPO members on TIP projects, TIP amendments, and the TIP process Developed an updated/reorganized internal TIP project database Developed an initial version of a public-facing TIP project web application \$183,870 \$78,790 \$262,660 Activities generally remain the same year to year, with staff supporting the MPO in developing its five-year (FFY 2021-25) TIP.
+FFY 2020 work will also focus on: Finishing implementation of the public-facing TIP project web application Making further improvements to the TIP development process to make it clearer and more engaging for municipal stakeholders and MPO members Reevaluating the TIP scoring criteria to reflect the priorities and objectives outlined in the forthcoming LRTP, Destination 2040 Continue to report on progress of the MPO's PBPP program